FedericoGGM-zz/CS50_FinalProject/README.md

 	 - Javascript: special features manipulating the DOM.
 # Using the app
 This application has several functions conceived to facilitate repetitive daily tasks and allows you to keep track of: furniture sales, material purchases and other inventory movements.
+Towards run Ceibapp, follow these next steps:
+1. Download finalProject folder from this [repository](https://github.com/FedericoGGM/CS50_FinalProject).
+2. Go to [CS50 ide](https://ide.cs50.io/).
+Click on Log in.
+3. Execute `cd ~` (or simply cd with no arguments) to ensure that you’re in your home directory.
+4. Drag and drop finalProject folder on home directory.
+5. Execute `cd finalProject` to change into that directory.
+6. Start Flask’s built-in web server:
+$ Flask run

 We will detail each of them below.
 ## Register
 Before start using Ceibapp you must create a new user account and provide a password in order to access in the future.
 Without an account, you wont be able to work on the app.